pritam02/my-money/README.md

 Scripts are provided inside the parent folder to execute the code.

-Use `run.sh` if you are Linux/Unix/macOS Operating systems and `run.bat` if you are on Windows.
+Use `run.sh` if you are on Linux/Unix/macOS Operating systems and `run.bat` if you are on Windows.

 * For Linux/Unix/macOS
 ```sh